Giangphhe228/meetingSummarizer/README.md

 ```sh
 pip install -r requirements.txt
 ```
-Specific is pydub lib, you should search for how to instal it properly.
+Especially pydub lib, you should search how to install it properly.

 ## How to Use